decharris1121/Cybersecurity-Bootcamp/README.md

 The machines on the internal network are not exposed to the public Internet.

 Only the Jumpbox machine can accept connections from the Internet.
 Access to this machine is only allowed from the following IP addresses:
-- _TODO: Add whitelisted IP addresses_73.176.8.245
+#Add whitelisted IP addresses_73.176.8.245

-Machines within the network can only be accessed bymy Home PC and Jumpbox Provisioner.
+Machines within the network can only be accessed by MyHome PC and Jumpbox Provisioner.
-- _TODO: Which machine did you allow to access your ELK VM?
-What was its IP address?_
-Jumpbox Provisioner.
-40.121.68.30
-A summary of the access policies in place can be found in the table below.
+The VM we allowed access to our ELK VM was the Jumpbox Provisioner located at IP 40.121.68.30 A summary of the access policies in place can be found in the table below.

 | Name     | Publicly Accessible | Allowed IP Addresses |